 6. What am I grateful for?

-Another way to learn how to stop worrying is to try being grateful for what you have.
+Another way to stop worrying is to try being grateful for what you have.
 Appreciation can help us to switch from negative thinking to a more positive frame of mind.
 This helps us to refocus on what is good in our lives rather than the problems.

 Write down all the things you have to be grateful for in your life, from the love of a good friend to a cup of hot coffee.